KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_image_based/README.md

 ### Normal Quality

-Data must be stored as a CTTF image with alpha channel conforming to RGBD (or RGBE, **TBD**) encoding.
+Data must be stored as a KTX2 image with Basis Universal supercompression and with alpha channel conforming to RGBD (or RGBE, **TBD**) encoding.

 ### High Quality (Optional)